dalesgit/wiki-vim/Gratitude Journal.md

 tags:
 ---
 # Gratitude Journal
+## Thu 12 Sep 2024
+Food to eat.
+Expectation of seeing Julian soon.
 ## Wed 11 Sep 2024
 - Again I got up only once in the night.
 - The 30 minutes at the pool yesterday